Rizwan-Ishaq/SocialGraphPage/index.md

 - {1} The number of philosophers
 - {2} Color Scheme of the Networks of the Time Line
 - {3} The Out-Degree Distribution of the Entire Network on a log-log-scale
+- {4} Connection Probability of the Networks
-- {4} Distribution of Sentiment Values
+- {5} Distribution of Sentiment Values
-- {5} Evolution in Sentiment of Philosophers
+- {6} Evolution in Sentiment of Philosophers

 <h3 id="references">References</h3> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)